All posts

 Columbia M.S.
 Candidate in Clinical Human Nutrition · NKF peer mentor · CKD patient advocate · Published nutrition researcher

-Swetha Raju is the founder of NephroNourish and Total Nutrition Guide.
-As a published researcher and lifelong chronic disease patient, she translates renal and metabolic science into practical guidance people can actually use.
+Swetha Raju is the founder of NephroNourish.
+As a published researcher and lifelong chronic disease patient, she translates renal nutrition science into practical guidance people can actually use.

 A note on scope.
 This article is educational and not individual medical advice.
 Always discuss changes with your nephrologist, dietitian, or care team.